MachineLemonade/docs/docs/getting-started.md

 docker logs $(docker ps | grep scheduler | awk '{print $1}')
 ```

-**Note on Python Versioning:**

-Astronomer Cloud runs Python 3.6.6.
+**Note on Python Versioning:** Astronomer Cloud runs Python 3.6.6.
 If you're running a different version, don't sweat it.
 Our CLI spins up a containerized environment, so you don't need to change anything on your machine if you don't want to.

+## Start a Trial with Astronomer

+To sign up for a free trial on Astronomer, fill out [this form](https://trial.astronomer.io).
+If you have an issue providing credit card information right off the bat, [contact us](https://www.astronomer.io/contact/?from=/).

+## Create a Workspace

+Once you've kicked off your trial, you'll be directed to create an account on Astronomer.
+You can auth in via Google, Github, or standard username/password authentication.
+Note that once your account is created, you won't be able to change your method of authorization.

+Your account will be equipped with a personal Workspace by default.
+You can think of your Workspaces the same way you'd think of teams - they're collections of Airflow deployments that specific user groups have access to.
+Airflow deployments are hierarchically lower - from a workspace, you can create one or more Airflow deployments.

+### Join another Workspace

+If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to [create an account](https://app.astronomer.cloud/signup).
+A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account*.

+Read more about Astronomer's UI [here](https://www.astronomer.io/docs/airflow-deployments/).

+*If you have any trouble with the confirmation email, feel free to reach out.
+It's usually becuase of network security settings, so check your spam folder and try to whitelist our domain if you can.

 ## Create an Airflow Deployment